Jennifer Lopez, Alex Rodriguez’s Net Worth, Zodiac Similar: Will Age-Gap Matter?

 Alex Rodriguez Net Worth

 According to estimates, A-Rod’s net worth is $300 million, with an annual salary of $30 million.
 This means both J-Lo and Alex Rodriguez are two of the richest celebrities around., with each of them having $300 million or more.
 He former baseball superstar has reportedly struck a deal with FOX as a sports analyst.
 A-Rod, one of the highest-paid athletes of all time.
 Alex Rodriguez became a star with the Seattle Mariners and broke many records.
 In 2000, he joined the Texas Rangers.
-Later, he signed for the New York Yankees and drew $252-million in salary over the next 10 years, The Richest reveals.
+Later, he signed for the New York Yankees and drew $252 million in salary over the next 10 years, The Richest reveals.

 Jennifer Lopez and Alex Rodriguez: Zodiac

 Jennifer Lopez and Alex Rodriguez share the same zodiac signs.
 J-Lo was born on July 24 and Alex Rodriguez on July 27, which means both have Leo as their sun sign.
 According to Astrology.com, it’s “a knock-out love match.”
 The couple should be expected to have a lot of “good times” together.
-The relationship is “socializing, entertaining and amusing.”
+The relationship is “socializing, entertaining, and amusing.”
 Interestingly, Ben Affleck, whom J-Lo dated in the past belonged to the same zodiac as well.

 Will Age-Gap Matter?